Maybe you have heard about Django and that it can help you build websites. You might be new to Python, new to web development, or new to programming.

 192.168.0.1as a default address that a home router might use.

-Those examples are special because they are in specially designated subnetworks, but we’ll set that tangent aside.
+The IP address examples above are special because those addresses are in specially designated subnetworks, but we’ll set that tangent aside.
 You can delve deeper on that topic on your own if you would like.

 - If none of the servers can find the domain, the browser gives up and shows you a message like “Hmm.
 We’re having trouble finding that site.” (from Firefox’s Server Not Found page).